Pereira-lab/CoExpression/Pipeline/README.md

-# FEUP - Thesis

-## Co-expression networks between protein encoding mitochondrial genes and all the remaining genes in human tissues
+# Co-expression networks between protein encoding mitochondrial genes and all the remaining genes in human tissues

 #### Compile